ibm-cloud-docs/vmwaresolutions/services/hcx_ordering.md

    * The HCX Manager is registered with vCenter Server.
    * The HCX Manager, vCenter Server (with embedded Platform Services Controller), and NSX Manager are configured.
    * The HCX Compute and Network profiles are created.
-7. The host name and IP address of the HCX Manager is registered with the DNS server of VMware vCenter Server.
+7. The hostname and IP address of the HCX Manager is registered with the DNS server of VMware vCenter Server.

 ## Related links
 {: #hcx_ordering-related}